 Once your application is submitted, it will be reviewed by our directors.
 If applicable, we will ask you to submit a video interview.
-If we like what we see, we will email your references a link to complete on your behalf.
 We will then schedule you for a final interview, either in person or via a video conferencing program, ie Skype. ( Lead positions may have up to 3 interviews)

 After the final interview, we will verify your references, past experience, former & current employers.
 We will then make a decision.
 Decisions are via email.
 You will have one week to decide.
 Once we receive your confirmation, we will send all pertinent paperwork.

 Salary starts at $290 per week for a 1st year staff member.
 A travel stipend is provided to you based upon your permanent address.
 This is included in your first paycheck.
 What this means is you just need to make it to Los Angeles (LAX is the airport we pick up from), however you choose, by train, plane or grandma’s station wagon.
 Salary increases based on years at camp.
 Room & Board is provided based on the California Wage Law.

 As a staff member you will live in a cabin with up to 10 campers and a co-counselor.
 The cabins are rustic one-room, single-wall structures with canvas covers over the windows.
 You will sleep on a bunk bed, which has a single mattress.
 The showers at camp are individual locker room style and there are several faucets in each bathroom that are also shared.
 While male and female living quarters are separate, privacy at camp is very limited.
 You need to be comfortable living this way to have a successful experience as a staff member.